We may earn money or other compensation from the companies or products mentioned in this post.

 Christmas at Disneyland Tickets & Crowds

 Let’s get a few things settled right off the bat.
-Is it going to be crowded at Disneyland on Christmas Day?
+Is it usually crowded at Disneyland on Christmas Day?
 Yes.
 Absolutely crowded.
 The same goes for Christmas Eve, the day after Christmas and pretty much all the days until January 3rd-ish and maybe even longer.

 Even with massive crowds, here’s how to make the most of Christmas Day at Disneyland, while maintaining your sanity.